arednch/phonebook/README.md

 # Phonebook

-Phonebook conversion from CSV to XML intended to be used for AREDN.
+Phonebook conversion from CSV to a number of output formats intended to be used for AREDN.

 ## Flags